docker-mailserver/docker-mailserver/README.md

 ## :boom: Issues

-If you have issues, please search through [our documentation][documentation::web] **for your version** before opening an issue.
+If you have issues, please search through [the documentation][documentation::web] **for your version** before opening an issue.
 The issue tracker is for issues, not for personal support.
 Make sure the version of the documentation matches the image version you're using!

 ## :link: Links to Useful Resources